Last Updated on March 25, 2022 by Grow with Bovees

 Conversely, liquid fertilizers act faster, are more direct, and are also more versatile in their applications.

-Liquid fertilizers give you two feeding options instead of just the one offered by granular fertilizers.
-You can either water them in or spray them directly onto your plants.
+Liquid fertilizers provide you with two feeding options instead of just the one offered by granular fertilizers.
+You can either water them in or spray liquid fertilizers directly onto your plants.

-Another benefit of liquid fertilizers over granular kinds is that they can be applied more than once, and if needs be, mixed or diluted for specific growing purposes.
+Another benefit of liquid fertilizers over granular fertilizer kinds is that they can be applied more than once, and if need be, mixed or diluted for specific growing purposes.

-Of course, you could take the completely natural homemade approach to fertilizers.
+Of course, you could take the completely natural homemade approach to organic fertilizer.
 Grass clippings, tree leaves, coffee grounds, banana peels, and even eggshells turned into compost, can provide the soil nutrients your plants are lacking.

 This approach might lack some of the precision of NPK specific fertilizers, but through trial and error, you can produce the right formula to make plants grow faster.

 Another homemade fertilizer that you can make, which also greatly boosts healthy foliage and stimulates plant growth, is a mixture of baking soda, epsom salts and household ammonia.

 Light and Shade